gitter-badger/tynn/docs/getting-started.md

 > **NOTE:** To stop the web server, press `Ctrl+C`.

-Open the browser and navigate to <http://localhost:9292> to see the greeting message.
+Then, load <http://localhost:9292> in a browser to see the greeting message.